PeterSewell/nonrotating_necklace/README.md

 against giving a fast response to quick rotation.
 Additionally, when the angular rotation rate is small (less than two pixels/second), we smooth the resulting orientation estimate.

+The result is responsive and repeatable.
+It's not always completely linear with respect to the actual North angle, as one can see in the second video above, but in practice it's pretty good, as one can see in the first video above.

 ### Display